A journey into PostgreSQL logical replication - the next chapter

 While properly managing the state of our logical replication slot fully prevents data loss, there is still the possibility of data duplication, on plug-off events, for instance.

-We embraced the duplication possibilities from the get-go and that turned out to be an advantage.
+We embraced the duplication possibilities from the get-go, which turned out to be an advantage.
 Our CDC carries the LSN from the logical replication event that generated a given data event, and we use it as an identifier for simpler data aggregations, while for more complex ones we make use of updated timestamps to filter out unnecessary data changes, which prevents duplicated operations.

 The updated_at